Easily find upgrades for your BMW!

 Despite the BMW N20 running relatively hot, compared to other similar engine designs, it’s still safe to tune it.
 Of course, that is if the person tuning it knows what to do.
 Careful treatment of the N20 will result in the performance, mileage, and durability changes we mentioned above.
 Just like it would in the case of its successors, the B48 and B46 engines.

 For best results it’s advisable that your car is well maintained before you decide to tune it.
 Make sure that there aren’t any engine-specific lights on the dashboard and that the motor is running well.
 If you’ve already modified your car in the past, either by ECU tuning or adding some performance parts, let us know.

 Yes, it’s possible to reinstall a factory ECU tune.
 Think of it as installing and uninstalling various apps on your PC.
 Or changing the wallpaper of your smartphone.
 Well, the complexity is significantly different, but you get the idea – the wallpaper change can be undone.

-If you decide to pick Perfected Performance as your tuning option, our technician will make a copy of the default settings installed on your car’s computer.
+If you decide to pick Awaken Performance as your tuning option, our technician will make a copy of the default settings installed on your car’s computer.
 This way, you’ll be able to revert the ECU to its stock form.
 And our satisfaction guarantee will let you have your stock ECU map reinstalled by us free-of-charge for the first 7 days following our tuning service.
 After that, we can still help you (but for a small fee).